-i) Monocline : The fold in which beds are relatively tlat but appears to have been locally to exhibit higher dips is known as monocline fold.
+i) Monocline : The fold in which beds are relatively flat but appears to have been locally to exhibit higher dips is known as monocline fold.
 It is sometimes described as half a fold.
-It is form by vertical movement and generally found fault below monocline.
+It is formed by vertical movement.

-ii) Plunge : In most cases the axes of simple folds are commonly horizontal. if the axis of the fold is no longer remain horizontal and slopes towards some direction, the fold is called plunging or plunge fold.
+ii) Plunge : In most cases the axes of simple folds are commonly horizontal.
+If the axis of the fold is no longer remain horizontal and slopes towards some direction, the fold is called plunging or plunge fold.
 However, the angle between the axis of the fold and the horizontal is known as the plunge.
 In anticline, plunge is directed towards nose and in syncline it is directed away from nose.